deviceinsight/ux4iot-docs/implementing-your-custom-security-backend/implementing-the-security-backend.md

 }
 ```

-If you forward this grant request to Subioto, it means that the client can call the direct method `reset` on the device with the id `d123` .
+If you forward this grant request to ux4iot, it means that the client can call the direct method `reset` on the device with the id `d123` .
 This is not an actual invocation of the method, but merely the permission to call the method at a later point in time.

 ### Telemetry request